Message from the Interim Dean

 The faculty also takes an active role in student life not only as instructors but as advisors and mentors as well.
 As Honors students bring the desire to learn and grow, the Honors faculty volunteer to work closely with them, fostering an academic relationship based on excellence and scholarship.
 Most importantly, Honors students serve as the model for the student body and community.
 I am happy to welcome you and look forward to working with you as part of the Honors College here at VSU.

 Please take a moment to familiarize yourself with our website.
-It lists the requirements, benefits, and activities of the Honors Program (for those accepted before fall 2011) and Honors College (starting in fall 2011), their schedule of events, scholarships, and many more.
+It lists the requirements, benefits, and activities of the Honors College, their schedule of events, scholarships, and many more.
 We invite all prospective students to fill out an application and join the College.
 Please come and see us in person in the Honors House.
 The faculty, staff, and students of the VSU Honors College look forward to meeting you and working with you.
 Thank you for visiting our website!

 Michael P. Savoie